-"Believe it or not, Chick-Fil-A has a grilled chicken nugget option." says Kaufman.
-"With only 140 calories and 25 grams protein, this high protein entree is a great alternative to the traditional fried chicken nuggets.
-Make sure to pair this with a vegetable and you can create a complete and well-rounded meal."
-In fact, Chick-Fil-A’s nuggets are so good, we ranked them #1 in our exclusive report of Every Fast Food Chicken Nugget—Ranked!
+"Believe it or not, Chick-fil-A has a grilled chicken nugget option," says New York-based dietitian Leah Kaufman, MS, RD, CDN.
+"This is a great alternative to the traditional fried chicken nuggets, but make sure to pair this with a vegetable to create a complete and well-rounded meal."

 Wendy's Junior Hamburger

 It may come as a surprise to see a burger on the list of healthier fast food options, but this Jr. Hamburger is a great way to control your portions, get a boost of protein, and keep your sodium relatively at bay compared to other fast-food burgers.